user-nyctophile/Pokemon-Themed-Typing-Game/README.md

 # Pokemon-Themed-Typing-Game

-This Login / Register page is created through HTML,CSS Only.<br>
-It is just the frontend part of a Login/Register Page.
+This is a popular anime/cartoon Pokemon Themed typing App.<br>